aelkz/JSFCDIWildflyDemo/README.md

 After configuration of your IDE (IntelliJ IDEA in my case), you should be able to access using the common url: http://localhost:8080/demo

+by starting the app server inside the IDE or using the maven command: mvn wildfly:run (into the project folder containing the pom.xml file)